 To enable night mode, launch Maps and tap the hamburger menu and tap on Settings > Navigation settings > Map display > Color scheme > Night.

 Google Keep gained support for dark mode in May 2019.
-The feature doesn’t spring to life alongside the system dark theme, instead, you can toggle on/off the dark theme independently via the settings of the app.
+The feature doesn’t spring to life alongside the system-wide dark theme — you don’t need Android 10 to use Dark mode.
+Instead, you can toggle on/off the dark theme independently via the settings of the app.

 Google Calendar also supports a dark theme, officially.
-As long as your device has Android Nougat and above, you can switch to a dark mode via Settings > General > Theme and toggle on the feature.
+As long as your device has Android Nougat and above, you can switch to a dark mode via Settings > General > Theme > Toggle on the feature.

-As for those using Android Q, a tweak to the system-wide dark mode will affect the settings of the Calendar app, so beware.
+As for those using Android 10, a tweak to the system-wide dark mode will affect the settings of the Calendar app, so beware.

 The Google Clock has a night mode that can be activated by tapping on the 3-dot menu > Settings > Night mode.
 This option is found at the bottom end of the settings page.